jasonamri/ICS4u-Culminating/ReadMeFile.txt

 PASSWORDS:

-	Each Elf will have to be registered with Mrs. Claus who will be given a default password which she can change at any time.
+	Each Elf will have to be registered with Mrs. Claus who will set a password which she can change at any time.

 	--> Admin accounts will be designated to IT Elfs named Jacob and Jason

 	Example " Enter Username: "
 		" Enter Password: "

+	Default Passwords:

+	User	  Password
+	santa 	  santa
+	mrsclaus  cookies
+	jason	  admin
+	jacob	  password
+	elf1	  hohoho

 LOCATION: